plankobostjan/fileCleaner/README.md

 <b>BUT:</b><br>
   I don't guarantee that it will work for you.
 I'm also not responsible for damage (lost files, ...) that this program my couse.

-Program does not peranently delete files.
+Program does not permanently delete files.
 It send them to trash.

 <b>First run</b><br>
   When you run the program for the first time, you need to run <b>python fileCleaner.py -d</b> to create file with file endings.